yeah61/Says-One-Neuron-to-Another/README.md

  5. the weights between layer and the weight between the nodes in one layer.

- 6. activation functions at layer
+ 6. activation functions at each layer
 ~~
 ### Animal classification
 ~~